pulumi/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 is enabled, you can provide a prefix of the version such as `5.7` (for `5.7.10`).
 The actual engine version used is returned in the attribute `engine_version_actual`, see [Attributes Reference](#attributes-reference) below.
 For supported values, see the EngineVersion parameter in [API action CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html).
-Note that for Amazon Aurora instances the engine version must match the [DB cluster](/docs/providers/aws/r/rds_cluster.html)'s engine version'.
+Note that for Amazon Aurora instances the engine version must match the DB cluster's engine version'.
 Cannot be specified for a replica.
 * `final_snapshot_identifier` - (Optional) The name of your final DB snapshot when this DB instance is deleted.
 Must be provided if `skip_final_snapshot` is set to `false`.
 The value must begin with a letter, only contain alphanumeric characters and hyphens, and not end with a hyphen or contain two consecutive hyphens.
 Must not be provided when deleting a read replica.
 * `iam_database_authentication_enabled` - (Optional) Specifies whether mappings of AWS Identity and Access Management (IAM) accounts to database accounts is enabled.
-* `identifier` - (Optional, Forces new resource) The name of the RDS instance, if omitted, Terraform will assign a random, unique identifier.
+* `identifier` - (Optional, Forces new resource) The name of the RDS instance, if omitted, this provider will assign a random, unique identifier.
 Required if `restore_to_point_in_time` is specified.
 * `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
 Conflicts with `identifier`.
 * `instance_class` - (Required) The instance type of the RDS instance.